charliedevs/conlang-dictionary/README.md

 - [ ] Users can create patterns for inflections
 - [ ] tree visualization of different possible inflections based on lexical category, class, etc.

+#### Landing Page

+- [x] Landing page shows a list of recent public conlangs
+  - [x] New query to get most recent public conlangs
+  - [x] Use react table visibility to hide unwanted columns from conlang table
+- [x] Update landing page copy with features and a blurb
+- [ ] Add 'coming soon' indicators to unimplemented features

 ### Misc Details